Easy Ways to Get Get Your Car Hurricane-Ready

 After the storm has passed, check your car’s exterior, interior, and engine carefully for damage.
 Take any pictures necessary for filing claims with your insurance.
 Then, only operate your vehicle if it’s necessary, and drive as slowly and carefully as you possibly can.
 Be careful to watch for downed lines, live wires, debris in the roads, and flooding.
 Never drive through standing water that may be deeper than it looks or hiding hazardous objects.

-City Auto Repair is Here to Help
+City Auto Repair Is Here to Help You Get Your Car Hurricane-Ready

-Contact us to have our expert City Auto Repair mechanics do a checkup or maintenance service on your car and answer any of your hurricane preparedness questions you may have.
+Contact us to have our expert City Auto Repair mechanics in Gainesville, FL do a checkup or maintenance service on your car and answer any of your hurricane preparedness questions you may have.
 If you follow these simple steps, your vehicle will be prepared for whatever storms or hurricanes come your way.